2. Set up Linodes

 -

-In the Backend Nodes options, click the Label field and enter a name for your primary—for example,
+In the Backend Nodes options, click the Label field, and enter a name for your primary instance.
+For example,

 Select your primary Linode from the IP Address menu.
 Leave the other options at their default.